Missa Sanctissimae Trinitatis

-Missa Sanctissimae Trinitatis (Mass of the Holiest Trinity) in A minor, ZWV 17, is the a vocal-instrumental sacred work, written by Czech Baroque composer Jan Dismas Zelenka.
+Missa Sanctissimae Trinitatis (Mass of the Holiest Trinity) in A minor, ZWV 17, is a vocal-instrumental sacred work, written by Czech Baroque composer Jan Dismas Zelenka.
 It was completed in 1736 as the first of five high masses he wrote in the last ten years of his life.

 Description

 Missa Santissimae Trinitis is the composition of combined sacred style, which not only divides the liturgy text only according to the conventional Kyrie, Gloria, Credo, Sanctus and Agnus Dei, but also into shorter parts which form independent musical movements.
 In each of them the instrumental grouping, character and style differ.
 Old and modern techniques are joined, therefore, not only in the sense of changing the individual movements, but they also penetrate each other within.

 The mass is divided into 19 individual movements.
 Above all, the choruses reveal the strong influence of contemporary opera and concerto, and solo arias.
 The solo arias (in Part II, alto, in VI and XV, soprano) are much more extensive than other Zelenka's mass arias of the 1720s.
 They are introduced by virtuoso ritornellos.
 Orchestral parts are independent and rich with melodiously flowing solo voices.
 Similarly, the concertante choruses (Parts IV, IX and XI) are represented with modern ritornellos.
 The orchestra parts in these movements also are independent and often dominate over the simple homophonic chorus.
 The influence of the concerto structure is revealed in the contrast between solo vocal and choral parts.
 The opposite pole of the chorus concerto are the massive choral fugues - their dialogue here not only demonstrate the composer's technical mastery, but also illustrate the intellectual depth and significance of the work.